lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - **Path: delete an artwork**
         - When I click on the delete icon on the artwork page and I am logged in as the shop owner,
-        - A modal window opens asking me if I am sure that I want to delete this collection,
+        - A modal window opens asking me if I am sure that I want to delete this collection, and,
         - When I press yes, the artwork is either:
         - successfully deleted if no orders are attached to it and a success message is displayed to let me know that the artwork has been successfully deleted.
         - Set as inactive if there are orderes attached it and an information message will be displayed to let me know that the artwork has been set as inactive.